 I look forward to hearing your stories and answering your questions too!

-In the coming months, we’ll dive deeper into what a music city is, what music-friendly policy means to us, and we’ll also spotlight folks from across the country who we think are thought leaders in the realm of creating sound, practical solutions for music and entertainment ecosystems.
-We look forward to hearing your stories and questions, too!
+In the coming months, I’ll dive deeper into what a music city is, what music-friendly policy means, and I’ll spotlight folks from around the world who we think are thought leaders in the realm of creating solid, practical solutions for music and entertainment ecosystems.